justinwatkinson/kms-encryption-python/README.md

-This is a simiple python script that will allow you to use the
+This is a simiple python script that will allow you to use the Amazon KMS service in conjunction with AWS DynamoDB to store variables in encrypted form in a database that is easy to query and never has to store a key on disk.

 # Prerequisites:
 - Set up your Amazon environnment to already be ready for AWS API calls (e.g. add .aws directory or execute aws configure from CLI)